-9. M+S or M/S: Mud and Snow, or
+9. M+S or M/S: Mud and Snow, or AT: All Terrain, or AS: All Season.

-AT: All Terrain, or AS: All Season.
+10. Tire Ply Composition and Material Used: Indicates the number of plies or the number of layers of rubber-coated fabric in the tire tread and sidewall.
+Tire manufacturers also must indicate the ply materials in the tire and the sidewall, which include steel, nylon, polyester, and others.

-- 10. Tire Ply Composition and Material Used: Indicates the number of plies or the number of layers of rubber-coated fabric in the tire tread and sidewall.
-Tire manufacturers also must indicate the ply materials in the tire and the sidewall, which include steel, nylon, polyester, and others. - 11.
-Maximum Load: Indicates the maximum load in kilograms and pounds that can be carried by the tire.
-Refer to the tire label or the safety certification label, which is located on the B-Pillar or the edge of the driver's door, for the correct tire pressure for your vehicle.
+11. Maximum Load: Indicates the maximum load in kilograms and pounds that can be carried by the tire.
+Refer to the Safety Compliance Certification Label, which is located on the B-Pillar or the edge of the driver's door, for the correct tire pressure for your vehicle.